irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information/Lesson_Plan-Counter_Malign_Information.md

 > 1. Implement your developed counter strategy using the techniques learned.
 > 2. Follow the provided instructions for the exercise.

+NOTE: Pass out the Practical Exercise handouts to the students.
 ---

 NOTE: Go to Slide 9